Underground-Ops/underground-nexus/README.md

 - The cloud native VMWare / VSPhere alterntive with a complete DevSecOps pipeline from prototype to production
 ------------------------------------------------------------------------------

-Manage virtual machines alongside containers seemlessly with complete infrastructure lifecycle management, this resource is an alternative to VSPhere for cloud native engineering.
+Manage virtual machines alongside containers seemlessly with complete infrastructure lifecycle management.
+This resource is an alternative to VSPhere for cloud-native engineering.

 This is the master package manager and installer for the Underground Nexus software hypervisor and DevSecOps platform.

-This package management pipeline includes Zarf to provide powerful package management for DevSecOps pipelines and airgapping capabilities.
+This package-management pipeline includes Zarf to provide powerful package management for DevSecOps pipelines and airgapping capabilities.

 Learn more about Zarf here: https://docs.zarf.dev/

-This package manager does more than package management, CICD can be deployed with Dagger and Kubectl is installed by default for managing Kubernetes clusters.
+This package manager does more than package management: CICD can also be deployed with Dagger and Kubectl is installed by default for managing Kubernetes clusters.

 __System Requirements:__

-Windows (AMD64): Requires WSL (Ubuntu recommended - Docker must be installed in WSL)
+- Windows (AMD64): Requires WSL (Ubuntu recommended - Docker must be installed in WSL)

-Apple Silicon: ARM support coming soon!
+- Apple Silicon: ARM support coming soon!

-Debian Linux/Ubuntu: Requires Docker
+- Debian Linux/Ubuntu: Requires Docker

 ------------------------------------------------------------------------------